Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 helm repo update
 ```

 2. Ensure that required CRDs are installed for certifiacte management.
-If you have more specific requirements around managing TLS certificates, see the **Certificate Management** secion below.
+If you have more specific requirements around managing TLS certificates, see the [Certificate Management](https://github.com/Cloudzero/cloudzero-charts/tree/develop/charts/cloudzero-insights-controller#deployment-configurations-and-certificate-management) section in the `cloudzero-insights-controller` subchart.
 ```console
 helm install <RELEASE_NAME> cloudzero/cloudzero-agent \
     --set tags.webhook.issuer.enabled=false \